-The Washington and NY Assembly Internships: These unique opportunities allow students to attend American University in Washington D.C. for a semester or intern at the NY State Assembly.
-In Washington they take twelve university credits worth of classes and an extraordinary array of internships.
-Clarkson students attending the Washington Semester have worked for the World Bank, NBC, Greenpeace, Homeland Security, and as legislative aides to members of Congress.
-The Albany internships allow students to contribute to the ongoing development of state policy in the Assembly.
+As a Clarkson student, you have the opportunity to apply for the Washington and N.Y.
+Assembly Internships.
+These unique opportunities allow you to attend American University in Washington D.C. for a semester or intern at the N.Y.
+State Assembly.
+In Washington, you will take 12 university credits worth of classes and participate in an extraordinary array of internships.
+Clarkson students attending the Washington Semester have worked for the World Bank, NBC, Greenpeace, and Homeland Security and as legislative aides to members of Congress.
+The Albany internships allow you to contribute to the ongoing development of state policy in the Assembly.